Erdragh/AstralBot/README.md

 After starting the server, you can go into the OAuth2 URL builder on the Discord Developer Portal and generate a URL with the `bot` and `applications.command` permissions.
 Use the generated URL to have the bot join your server.

+To be able to use user imitation, which makes the chat synchronization more readable, you will have to add a webhook to your Discord server that uses the same chat you configured for the normal chat synchronization.
+Copy its URL and add it to the `webhook.url` key in the config.